linq2js/stateapi/readme.md

 # stateapi

-A state management based on new React context API.
-It is lightweight but powerful.
-Depend on React only
+A state management based for React.
+It is lightweight but powerful

 ## Features

 1. Lightweight
-1. Using new React Context API
 1. Simple API
 1. Support middleware
 1. Support multiple state updating modes